-General liability, property, and workers' compensation insurance premiums are expected to increase an average of 5% from 2017 levels in 2018.
+General liability, property, and workers' compensation insurance premiums are expected to increase an average of 5% from 2018 levels in 2019.
+ACWWA should see a decrease in its workers' compensation premiums, as the experience rating will decline in 2019 due to consecutive years with no time lost to accidents.